integritee-network/book/src/introduction.md

 * trusted chain bridges
 * trusted oracles

-Integritee is developed by [Supercomputing Systems AG](https://www.scs.ch) and has been supported by grants from the [Web3 Foundation](https://web3.foundation/).
+Integritee is maintained by [Integritee AG](https://intgeritee.network) and was originally developed by [Supercomputing Systems AG](https://www.scs.ch) and has been supported by grants from the [Web3 Foundation](https://web3.foundation/).

 We also thank the teams at